 Spicing it Up

 At some point, you have to introduce new things into the bedroom to keep that spark alive.
 I don’t want to write things off, but my first experience with a threesome was so awful that I never planned on trying again.
-Thankfully I can always be forced to violate my own boundaries, so when Zola learned how to open our bedroom door and joined us mid-adult-hugging, I decided to just go with it.
-I’ve always been a big fan of incorporating laughter into the bedroom but I didn’t realize having another woman in on the act would be so much fun– especially when you’re gazing into the eyes of your partner as the slobbery snout of a canine goes exploring up his ass.
+Thankfully I can always be forced to violate my own boundaries, so when Zola learned how to open our bedroom door and surprised us mid-adult-hugging.
+I’ve always been a big fan of incorporating laughter into the bedroom but I didn’t realize having another entity in on the act would be so much fun– especially when you’re gazing into the eyes of your partner as the slobbery snout of a canine goes exploring up his arse.
 Trust me, you never want to stop trying new things.

 Where do you weigh in on the bathroom debate?
 What do you think is the key to a successful relationship?
 Have you tried anything interesting in the bedroom?